Avoid Fraudulent Employment Activity

 - Request for Social Security Number or any financial information

-Core essentials to avoiding a job posting scam
+Core essentials to avoiding fraudulent employment activity:

-- Do not give your personal bank account, PayPal account, credit card numbers, or Social Security number
+- Do not give your personal bank account, PayPal account, credit card numbers, or Social Security number during the interview process.

 - Do not agree to have funds or paychecks direct deposited into any of your accounts by an employer – you should know them first.
-(Most employers give the option of direct deposit or a paycheck, and make these arrangements during your first day or week of actual employment, on-site – not before)
+(Most employers give the option of direct deposit or a paycheck, and make these arrangements during your first day or week of actual employment, on-site – not before).

-- Do not forward, transfer, send by courier (i.e., FedEx, UPS) or "wire" any money to any employer, or for any employer, using your personal accounts(s)
+- Do not forward, transfer, send by courier (i.e., FedEx, UPS) or "wire" any money to any employer, or for any employer, using your personal accounts(s).

-- Do not transfer money and retain a portion for payment
+- Do not transfer money and retain a portion for payment in any way, including through Zelle, Venmo, or other app services.

-- Do not respond to suspicious and/or “too good to be true” unsolicited job emails
+- Do not respond to suspicious and/or “too good to be true” unsolicited job emails.

 - In general, applicants do not pay a fee to obtain a job (but there are some rare exceptions – so be careful, and consult with a professional at the Career Center first).